 Brewers sign LHP Suter, avoiding arbitration

 The Milwaukee Brewers signed left-hander Brent Suter to a two-year contract Sunday and avoided an arbitration hearing scheduled for Monday.
-Terms were not disclosed, but the 30-year-old Suter was seeking $1.25 million for the 2020 season and Milwaukee had offered $825,000.
+Multiple outlets reported the deal was for $2.5 million plus additional incentives for meeting certain innings pitched thresholds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)